TAX ASSISTANCE 2021

 Where can I get the paper tax forms?

 Following the most expansive tax law changes in 30 years, the IRS created a shorter, simpler Form 1040 for the 2019 tax season.
 The new Form 1040 replaced the current Form 1040 as well as the Form 1040A and the Form 1040EZ.
-This same form with 3 schedules will be used in 2020, plus a new large print version of the 1040 form for Seniors.
+This same form with 3 schedules will be used in 2021, plus a new large print version of the 1040 form for Seniors (FORM 1040-SR).

 The new Form 1040 uses a “building block” approach, in which the tax return is reduced to a simple form.
 That form can be supplemented with additional schedules if needed.
 Taxpayers with straightforward tax situations would only need to file this new 1040 with no additional schedules.

-A limited number of a very few tax forms — 1040, schedules for the new 1040 form, and the instructions for those forms – will be made available from the IRS for distribution through public libraries in early 2020 AS SOON AS THEY ARE SENT BY THE IRS.
+A limited number of a very few tax forms — 1040, schedules for the new 1040 form, 1040-SR form and the instructions for those forms (as well as one copy of Form 1132 – Reproducible Copies of federal Tax Forms and Instructions to be checked out on the 3rd Floor) – will be made available from the IRS for distribution through public libraries in early 2021 AS SOON AS THEY ARE SENT BY THE IRS.
 Customers may also be able to make copies of other needed paper tax forms through asking for assistance at the public service desk.
 Librarians will let you know if a reference copy of the form you need is available for copying, or if you will need to print it from the IRS website.
 Copies of the most popular forms will be available for copying at the Central Library (Business/Sciences desk on third floor).
 Copies may also be available at library branches; call the branch ahead of time to confirm availability.

 Where do I send my paper tax forms?